jdickey/docker-ruby/README.md

 # Changelog

+## 0.18.1 (2 April 2019)

+Refreshed with updated Gem versions; no configuration changes made.

 ## 0.18.0 (15 March 2019)

 [Ruby 2.6.2](https://www.ruby-lang.org/en/news/2019/03/13/ruby-2-6-2-released/) and 2.5.**3** are the only versions built.
 (Ruby 2.5.**5** is the [latest official release from ruby-lang](https://www.ruby-lang.org/en/news/2019/03/15/ruby-2-5-5-released/); the automated Docker image builds typically lag by at least a day, which means that there *will* imminently be an 0.18.1 release of these images.)